aaronbloomfield/pdr/labs/lab04/index.md

 - If you do use for loops to do this, become familiar with the left shift operator (<<) and what it does to (unsigned) ints, and the binary and/or operators (& and |).
 - For examples, see the course notes.
-You can also use a calculator program (including one in Windows) to convert numbers to binary (select View->Scientific).
+- You can also use a calculator program (including one in Windows) to convert numbers to binary (select View->Scientific), as that is not the coding part of this lab.

 ### The Limits of Representation ###